MicrosoftDocs/win32/desktop-src/MsCS/cluster-quorumarbitrationtimemin.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '95561177-6fee-43cd-ac24-f91388e61135'
+ms.assetid: 95561177-6fee-43cd-ac24-f91388e61135
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["QuorumArbitrationTimeMin Failover Cluster ,for clusters", "QuorumArbitrationTimeMin Failover Cluster"]
+- QuorumArbitrationTimeMin Failover Cluster ,for clusters
+- QuorumArbitrationTimeMin Failover Cluster
 topic_type:
 - apiref
 api_name:
 - QuorumArbitrationTimeMin
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # QuorumArbitrationTimeMin

 \[This property is available for use only in Windows Server 2003.\]

 This property is not supported.

 **Windows Server 2003:  **

 The **QuorumArbitrationTimeMin** property specifies the minimum number of seconds a [node](nodes.md) is allowed to spend arbitrating for the quorum resource in a [*cluster*](c-gly.md#-wolf-cluster-gly).